5 Legitimate Work-From-Home Jobs

 Wrapping it up

 Hopefully, this list will get you started thinking about ways to supplement your income.
 This resource is also good for Stay-at-home moms that are looking for ways to earn so money without being on a tight schedule.
 There are many more work-from-home companies out there, but these are all ones I have had personal interaction with and can recommend that they are legitimate.
-If you have additional questions, please feel free to ask in the comments and I would be happy to answer any questions.
+And if you need more ideas, here are 20 more work-from-home companies for you to look into.

 never heard of leapforce but it could be interesting. some people build websites from home and try to monetize them, may be a decent alternative.